-In pristine APC-containing tapes, APCs act as the dominant pinning centre in a landscape also occupied by other microstructural defects of varying pinning strengths (in the order of APCs > nm-sized defects > point defects) [27].
-Transitions in the overall pinning mechanism dominating the landscape, from strong individual pinning by nm-scale microstructural defects (such as APCs, grain boundaries, and dislocations) to weak collective pinning by point defects, are also caused by the reduction in ab-axis coherence length with increasing radiation dose [13, 27, 29].
+To supplement the J_c analysis, overall F_p versus field profiles were calculated.
+A theory that will be discussed in this section is the idea of overall F_p profiles probing changes in dominant pinning centre within the flux-pinning landscape via shifts in the field strength at which F_p max was observed.
+Transitions in dominant pinning mechanism, from strong individual pinning by nm-scale microstructural defects (such as APCs, grain boundaries and dislocations) to weak collective pinning by Frenkel pair point defects, are caused by the reduction in ab-axis coherence length with increasing radiation dose [13, 27, 28].

-For the 0% sample, the overall $F_p$ profile did not visibly change post-irradiation (Fig. 13). $F{p \text{ max}}$ was not observed below 14 T in all 4 irradiated samples.
+For the 0 % sample, the overall F_p profile did not change significantly post-irradiation (Figure 13). $F{p max}$ was not observed below 14 T in all 4 irradiated samples.

-In all 4 APC-containing Cu-stabilised samples, the $F_p$ profile curve did not clearly change post-irradiation, and $F{p \text{ max}}$ remained unobservable below 14 T (Figs. 14 and 15).
-However, in all 4 Ag-only samples, the $F_p$ profile curvature increased to reveal a maximum and a decrease in $F_p$ with increasing field, as $F{p \text{ max}}$ dramatically shifted to lower field strengths below 9 T. After 1 MGy irradiation, both the 7.5% and 15% Ag-only sample $F{p \text{ max}}$ peaks were found at higher field strengths than observed in the corresponding 1 kGy irradiated samples.
+In APC-containing tapes, APCs act as the dominant pinning centre in a landscape also occupied by other microstructural defects of varying pinning strengths (in the order of APCs > REBCO nm-sized defects > point defects) [27].
+In all 4 APC-containing Cu-stabilised samples, the F_p profile gradient did not strikingly change post-irradiation, and $F{p max}$ remained unobservable below 14 T (Figures 14 and 15).
+However in all 4 Ag-only samples, $F{p max}$ dramatically shifted to lower field strengths below 9 T. After 1 MGy irradiation, both the 7.5 % and 15 % Ag-only sample $F{p max}$ peaks were found at marginally higher field strengths than observed in the corresponding 1 kGy irradiated samples.